igorcoding/asynctnt/README.md

 * **Auto reconnect**.
 If connection is lost for some reason - asynctnt will start automatic reconnection procedure (with authorization and schema fetching, of course).
+* Ability to use **dicts for tuples** with field names as keys in DML requests (select, insert, replace, delete, update, upsert).
+This is possible only if space.format is specified in Tarantool.
+Field names can also be used in update operations instead of field numbers.
+Moreover, tuples can be decoded into dicts instead of arrays if `tuple_as_dict` is True either in `Connection` or a specific request.
 * All requests support specification of `timeout` value, so if request is executed for too long, asyncio.TimeoutError is raised.
 It drastically simplifies your code, as you don't need to use `asyncio.wait_for(...)`